Dmitri131313/OpenWrt-vulnerabilities/README.md

 I'm far from being an expert and this project can be expanded to include a lot of other vulnerabilities.
 Contributions are more than welcome!

 **_We also need to create and upload PoC attack payloads.
-One of you can create and send a pull request.
+You can create and send a pull request.
 I will be happy to include it._**

 ### **Contact me**